Snapchat/KeyDB-docs/docs/config-file.md

 #  +@<category> Allow the execution of all the commands in such category
 #               with valid categories are like @admin, @set, @sortedset, ...
 #               and so forth, see the full list in the server.c file where
-#               the Redis command table is described and defined.
+#               the KeyDB command table is described and defined.
 #               The special category @all means all the commands, but currently
 #               present in the server, and that will be loaded in the future
 #               via modules.